myPOS blog Tips

 • What your day-to-day life will be like?

-• What you are prepared to sacrifice and to what extent?
+• What are you prepared to sacrifice as a small business owner, and to what extent?

 • What skills and knowledge do you possess?